Florida State Road 49

-State Road 49 (SR 49) is the state designation for US 19/98/27 Alternate(SR 55) in Chiefland, and US 27(SR 20) in Hildreth east of Branford, Florida.
+State Road 49 (SR 49) is the state designation for U.S. Route 129 between SR 47 in Trenton, and US 27(SR 20) in Hildreth east of Branford, Florida.
 It also includes a county extension in Suwannee County, Florida from Hildreth to the outskirts of Live Oak, Florida.

 Route description

 State Road 49 begins just northwest of the southeastern terminus of the US 19-98-27 ALT concurrency in Chiefland.
 The road is concurrent with US 129, running northeast until it reaches Northwest 30th Avenue and turns straight north where it remains through the rest of Levy County.
 A few blocks after crossing the Levy-Gilchrist County line, SR 49 enters the City of Trenton, where it curves briefly to the northeast at Southwest 10th Avenue, only to return directly north at the northern terminus of County Road 339 where the road becomes South Main Street, which contains such historic sites as the Trenton Church of Christ and the Gilchrist County Courthouse.
 The four corners of Trenton can be found at SR 26, which becomes West Wade Street on the west side and East Wade Street on the east side, while SR 49 changes from South Main Street to North Main Street.
 Further north in the vicinity of Fourth Avenue and Lancaster Avenue the former Atlantic Coast Line Depot serves as the trailhead of the Trenton-Newberry Rail Trail.

 At a fork in the road, State Road 47 branches off to the northeast, while US 129/SR 49 turns to the northwest.
 North of the Trenton City Limits, SR 49 passes by the Trenton Fire Tower near Joppa Lake.
 After the intersection with CR 344, the road turns straight north again at CR 307, just south of the Sam Whet Farms Airport.

 In the Town of Bell the only major intersection is CR 342, which runs west to CR 341, although the northern border of the town is at the intersection of Northwest 20th Street, which is CR 236, and also leads to CR 341.
 North of the town limits, the road intersects CR 340, which is a tri-county road spanning from SR 349 in northeastern Dixie County to Monteocha in Alachua County.
 The last routed intersection with US 129 in Gilchrist County is CR 138, but the last intersection in general is Northwest 117th Place, which is just south of the bridge over the Santa Fe River where it enters Suwannee County.
 From the Santa Fe River Bridge, the first intersection is 296th Street, and all subsequent intersections are equally minor until it reaches Hildreth, where it crosses the Suwannee River Greenway Trail then encounters the east end of a multiplex with U.S. Route 27 (hidden SR 20).
 US 27-129 becomes a multiplex until they reach the Town of Branford, while State Road 49 continues north as County Road 49.